Chattanooga Festival of

 This is the “Ideas” part of the festival.

-The Chattanooga Festival of Black Arts & Ideas will gain a reputation for providing audiences with artistic experiences that are extraordinary and enriching.
+The Chattanooga Festival of Black Arts & Ideas will gain a reputation for providing audiences with artistic experiences created by Black artists that are extraordinary and enriching.

 Ricardo "Ric" Morris